neuroinformatics-unit/software-practice-template/.issues/exercise_3.md

 # Exercise 3
-This exercise will look at write a test to check that it works as expected.
+This exercise will look at write a test to check that our function works as expected.

 ## Setup
  Install the playground as a developer (`".[dev]"`), in editable (`-e`) mode, by navigating into the `rse-best-practices-playground` folder and running